Complete Rarities: Warner Bros. 1988–2011

 Complete Rarities: Warner Bros.
 1988–2011 is a 2014 compilation album featuring live songs, singles' b-sides and non-album tracks recorded by alternative rock band R.E.M. during their tenure on Warner Bros.
 Records.
 All material has been previously released either physically or in digital-only formats.

 Despite the title, many previously released songs and several digital-only releases are not in the compilation.
-Examples include "Forty Second Song", "Fruity Organ", "Organ Song", "Radio Song" (Tower of Luv Bug Mix), "New Orleans Instrumental No. 1" (Long Version), "New Orleans Instrumental No. 2", the Monster-era instrumentals, the Live at Greensboro EP, most of the Collapse into Now live in-studio songs and some compilation tracks like "Photograph", "Draggin the Line", "#9 Dream" and "I Walked with a Zombie" (from Where the Pyramid Meets the Eye).
+Examples include "Forty Second Song", "Fruity Organ", "Organ Song", "Radio Song" (Tower of Luv Bug Mix), "New Orleans Instrumental No. 1" (Long Version), "New Orleans Instrumental No. 2", the Monster-era instrumentals, the Live at Greensboro EP, the iTunes Originals EP, most of the Collapse into Now live in-studio songs and some compilation tracks like "Photograph", "Draggin the Line", "#9 Dream" and "I Walked with a Zombie".

 There was no CD release for this album, instead only being available digitally.
-Despite previously being available to stream on subscription-streaming sites such as Spotify, Google Play Music, and Tidal, the album is only available to stream on Apple Music as of March 2020.
+As of August 2025, it is available to stream on Tidal, Spotify, and Apple Music.